This homemade vegan balls recipe is slightly different to a normal recipe because these are made from leftovers.

 Vegan Balls – Made From Leftovers

-The beauty of this recipe is that you make it from leftovers.
+The thing that’s so handy about this vegan balls recipe is that you make them from leftovers.
 So whenever you cook something, just cook a bit too much and the next day, make some delicious vegan balls.

 Here are some example meals which can be used, but really there’ no limit to what leftovers go well for this.

-- Pasta mixed with a pasta sauce: mash the pasta and sauce together, add some spice and go ahead with the recipe.
+- (Gluten free) Pasta mixed with a pasta sauce: mash the pasta and sauce together, add some spice, then go ahead with the recipe.

-- If you’ve made a curry, that goes perfectly too.
+- If you’ve made a curry, it will work perfectly for this recipe.
 Just mash the curry and add a bit of the rice to it before following the recipe.

 - Leftover lentils?
 Great!
-Blend the lentils with a hand blender, just enough to break them up and not to get a smooth paste.
+Blend the lentils with a food processor, just enough to break them up and not to get a smooth paste.
 You still want some texture left.

 - Moussaka?
 Perfect.